 The Azorus CRM conversion platform is purpose-built with the ability to integrate with any number of external systems based on structured data exchange.
 For universities in the United Kingdom, we have an out-of-the-box API connector that integrates seamlessly with Tribal Group’s SITS student record system.
 Our integration capabilities also extend to other common SIS systems.

 As a standard offering, our platform allows clients themselves to configure their own imports, updating both standard and customer-defined data fields.
 We also offer custom integrations, which allow for more elaborate communication with any system.

-Perhaps your institution already has a CRM solution in place or is contemplating acquiring one of the enterprise CRM alternatives like Salesforce or Microsft Dynamics.
-Azorus provides a number of unique higher education focused modules that are easy to implement with a method of consuming/transferring data from these systems.
+Perhaps your institution already has a CRM solution in place or is contemplating acquiring one of the enterprise CRM alternatives like Salesforce or Microsoft Dynamics.
+Azorus is able to provide custom integration options that are easy to implement with a method of consuming/transferring data from these systems.

 If you are a university that has SITS from Tribal Group as your Student Record System, then we have a powerful and easy to use integration package.

 Azorus provides an HTTPS web service which receives requests from SITS StuTalk containing an XML payload.
 Requests are processed in real-time, and the HTTP response code is meaningful, indicating the nature of the operation performed.
 The response body provides full details, including which Azorus and SITS identifiers were affected.
 The Azorus Admin UI also provides a historical request log, with full visibility into data received from SITS.
 This gives a full audit trail for all data received.